Heavenly Pursuits: Plot

-Meanwhile, the Headmaster (Dave Anderson) complains to the teacher's union representative, Jeff Jeffries (David Hayman), about Vic writing letters to the school board to keep a failed student, Stevie Deans (Ewen Bremner), from being sent to a special school.
+Meanwhile, the Headmaster complains to the teachers' union representative, Jeff Jeffries, about Vic writing letters to the school board to keep a failed student, Stevie Deans, from being sent to a special school.
 Convinced he can reach the withdrawn student, Vic refuses to accept the Headmaster's judgement.
 At a friendly card game at Vic's apartment later that night, Jeff convinces Vic after a few drinks to back off on his letter-writing campaign.
 After everyone leaves, a drunken Vic witnesses a strange event: his stereo plays without being turned on.

 The next day, Vic discovers he is able to teach basic math concepts more effectively by using examples from the gambling world.
 Even Stevie Deans responds to this new approach, showing he is clearly far from stupid.
 When Vic reports his progress, however, the Headmaster is more excited about the apparent healing of little Alice McKenzie.
 That night at a pub, a drunken Vic dismisses the newspaper reports of Alice's miraculous recovery, and just before the conversation turns ugly, Vic faints again.
 Ruth offers to drive him home, and the next day in church, she prays for Vic, whose tireless teaching efforts soon lead to yet another breakthrough with another "special" student.

 Later, Vic is summoned to the roof to rescue a student trapped on an adjacent roof.
 When he sees the boy slipping, Vic jumps across to the opposite roof, but is unable to prevent the boy from falling 40 feet through a tree that fortunately breaks his fall.
 Vic also loses his hold and falls from the roof.
 The student ends up with two broken legs, but Vic escapes with only minor scratches.
 When Father Cobb calls it a miracle, Vic dismisses the idea, but at the hospital, new x-rays reveal that his brain tumour is gone.
 The doctor has no explanation and never mentions the tumour to Vic.
 The hospital administrator orders the x-rays destroyed, but the radiologist holds onto them.